 And, you know, I think the time is definitely right in Europe.

-The time is right in the United Kingdom, in Germany, in Poland, in Italy.
+You know, the time is right in the United Kingdom, in Germany, in Poland, in Italy.

-When you see the European Union that's suing Italy to take in more migrants, certain things become definitely more viable for your everyday person.
+When you see the European Union that's suing Italy to take in more migrants, like certain things become definitely more viable for your everyday person.

-Whereas in America, where people aren't seeing it, where you have 300 million people and you're not seeing the same kind of culture shock that you are in Europe, I don't think people are as susceptible to that sort of far, far right message.
+Whereas in America, where people aren't seeing it, where you have 300 million people and you're not seeing the same kind of culture shock that you are in Europe, I don't think people are as susceptible to that sort of far, far-right message.

-You're extremely far-right progenitors of ideas and culture and propaganda, but you have to have people that can sort of be palatable to the mainstream to focus those ideas to make them viable on a mass market scale, to make them appealing for the mass market.
+So you may have your extremely far-right progenitors of ideas and culture and propaganda, but you have to have people that can sort of be palatable to the mainstream to focus those ideas to make them viable on a mass market scale, to make them appealing for the mass market.

 And that's the nature of politics.